blvdgroup/guidelines/languages/javascript/README.md

 ## Using eslint + Prettier

 The eslint config included in this file will work with any project, provided that certain dependencies are installed with it.
-Run the following line, and place the .eslintrc in the root of your project.
+Run this command, and place the provided `.eslintrc` in the root of your project.

-A `.prettierrc` is also included for those who use [Prettier](https://prettier.io/).

 ```
 yarn add --dev eslint eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react eslint-config-prettier eslint-plugin-prettier prettier
 ```

+A `.prettierrc` is also included for those who use [Prettier](https://prettier.io/).